 - Take to extremes in Simon R. Green's The Gods Of Haven, where Hawk and Fisher must hunt monsters in tunnels overgrown by "Crawling Jenny": an amorphous carnivorous life form made up of cobwebs, fungus, and moss.

-- Ungoliant's lair was also filled with webs, but somewhat different.
+- The Silmarillion: Ungoliant's lair was also filled with webs, but somewhat different.
 Her webs were apparently made from "woven darkness", and were designed to capture (and keep out) light, which she fed on (and feared and hated).
 Similar to Shelob, it was said that she'd eventually woven her webs too thick for any sustenance to actually reach her (although she doesn't really seem to need to eat).

 - In Gormenghast the flooded attic, making Flay and Swelter's fight an Interesting Situation Duel.